 Finding the right food

 Food can also be a bit tricky.
 In Europe, is a little easier as most cities have supermarkets which literally important food from other EU countries so that means that you can get the same ingredients (more or less).
 As you know, we travel vegan, but we had huge issues finding vegan options in Germany for example.
 Budapest is also really difficult sometimes.
 So sometimes we are forced to be vegetarian rather than vegan.
-We also travelled and noted that we insulted some locals by refusing their food because it was meat based.
+We also travelled and noted that we insulted some locals by refusing their food because it was meat-based.
 So it's good to remember that when you have dietary requirements, things can get a little complicated.
 As with everything, it's not impossible, just complicated.
 We now created a vegan food blog to educate others on how to eat healthily and nourish the body with more plants.